USCMediaImpact/newslynx-core/README.md

 Media Impact Project forked newslynx-core in 2015 to fix some issues that arose in our deployment of the software.
 One of these bugs discovered was an UTF-8 encoding-decoding error.
 While the code has been committed here, the master newslynx repository remains the best source for Newslynx (https://github.com/newslynx).

-While the concept of Newslynx remains interesting, our recomendation is a rewrite of the software focused on platform stability.
+While the concept of Newslynx remains interesting, our recommendation is a rewrite of the software focused on platform stability.
 Newslynx is alpha concept level software and we do not recommend using it in production environments without investing in such a rewrite to allow for productive use of the software.

 # newslynx-core